stanfordnmbl/osim-rl/README.md

 ## Getting started

-**Anaconda** is required to run our simulation environment - you can get it from here https://www.continuum.io/downloads.
+**Anaconda** is required to run our simulations.
+Anaconda will create a virtual environment with all the necessary libraries, to avoid conflicts with libraries in your operating system.
+You can get anaconda from here https://www.continuum.io/downloads.
 In the following instructions we assume that Anaconda is successfully installed.

 We support Windows, Linux, and Mac OSX (all in 64-bit).
 To install our simulator, you first need to create a conda environment with the OpenSim package.